abhilesh/abhilesh.github.io/_posts/2025-02-27-docker-for-bioinformatics.md

 Bioinformatics analysis often involves complex pipelines with rapidly evolving software tools, each with their own set of dependencies.
 System compatibility, version mismatches and dependency conflict issues can often be a nightmare, making running and sharing bioinformatic pipelines a challenging task.
 These challenges not only waste valuable research time but also contribute to irreproducible workflows, where results depend as much on the computing environment as on the analysis itself.
 Docker offers a powerful solution by packaging software and its dependencies into portable, reproducible containers—ensuring that your bioinformatics pipelines run consistently, whether on your local machine, an HPC cluster, or the cloud.

-### What is Docker?
+## What is Docker?

 Imagine you're baking a cake, but every time you try, your kitchen is missing key ingredients or uses a different oven that bakes at the wrong temperature.
 Docker is like a self-contained baking kit that comes with all the right ingredients, tools, and even its own portable oven, ensuring your cake turns out exactly the same no matter where you bake it.
 In bioinformatics, Docker does the same for software by packaging tools, dependencies, and environments so that analyses run reliably across different computing platforms.

-### How can Docker help?
+## How can Docker help?

-The **FAIR** (Findable, Accessible, Interoperable, and Reusable) principles provide guidelines for maximizing the value of research data.
+The **FAIR** (Findable, Accessible, Interoperable, and Reusable) principles <d-cite key="wilkinson_fair_2016"></d-cite> provide guidelines for maximizing the value of research data.
 Docker aligns bioinformatics workflows with these principles by ensuring software and environments are portable and reproducible:

 - **Findability**: Docker images can be easily found in registries like Docker Hub, with clear versioning and documentation for discovery.